Citizenship (Amendment) Act, 2003: Legislative history

-The bill was introduced in the Parliament by L. K. Advani, the Home Minister, on 7 May 2003 during its Budget session.
-It was sent to the parliamentary standing committee on home affairs, and came back to both the houses of the Parliament towards December 2003.
+The bill to amend the Citizenship Act was introduced in the Parliament by L. K. Advani, the Home Minister, on 7 May 2003 during its Budget session.
+It was sent to the parliamentary standing committee on home affairs, and came back to both the houses of the Parliament by December 2003.
 It was passed unanimously by Rajya Sabha on 18 December and passed "without any acrimony" in the Lok Sabha on 22 December.
 The Congress, AIADMK, Rashtriya Janata Dal and some other opposition parties supported the bill.

 The bill was branded as a "dual citizenship bill", a reference to the provision for Overseas Citizen of India.
 All the other changes to the citizenship law, some of the most radical ones since 1955, were passed without any comment.
 More than a decade later, in 2019, a comment made by Manmohan Singh, the leader of opposition in the Rajya Sabha, got circulated.
 Singh said, in connection with the legislation of "illegal immigrants", that the minorities of Bangladesh who had faced persecution in the country had to be treated more liberally:

 The deputy chairman of the Rajya Sabha, Najma Heptullah added that minorities in Pakistan also faced persecution.
 The Home minister L. K. Advani endorsed the view and made a distinction between an "illegal immigrant" and a "bona fide refugee":

 But no changes in the bill are visible to address these concerns.